tomeryeh/demo/arrow-hero/tutorial.md

 	}
 );
 ```
-As you can see, the controller that will handle documents events is the `subscribe` callback function, and `response` will contain all the useful informations you need, such as:
+As you can see, the controller that will handle documents about events is the `subscribe` callback function, and `response` will contain all useful information you need, such as:
 * the action performed (`create`, `update` or `delete`)
 * the full document source, in `_source`

 ## Player vs Player rooms

 In this demo game, like in many others, you will need to create rooms to host player vs player games.
-A room can be seen as a chat room where the game clients are talking about what the players are doing and about their current state.
-Wen you do so, the first player to join a room is called a "host".
+A room can be seen as a chat room where game clients are talking about what the players are doing and about their current state.
+When you do so, the first player to join a room is called a "host".

-In this demo game, the choice has been made to use the persistent datastorage to store both host list and rooms.
+In this demo game, the choice has been made to use persistent datastorage to store both the host list and rooms.

-We won't explain how to create persistent documents here, other tutorials based on demos are doing it well, we will focuse on the "how to create game room quickly"
+We won't explain how to create persistent documents here, other tutorials based on demos are doing it well, we will focus on "how to create game room quickly"

-The login behind this can me expressed in pseudo-code as following:
+The login behind this can be expressed in pseudo-code as follows:
 ```
 	When a player choose a dificulty level look for an available host